BHP returns to profit, to sell US shale assets

 BHP, like other miners, has benefited from the rebound in key metals prices after a slump caused by supply gluts and a slowdown in growth in the world’s top commodities consumer China.

-The price headwinds in recent years had led BHP to tighten its belt, and on Tuesday it said it had achieved productivity gains and cost cuts of US$1.3 billion for the reporting period. — AFP
+The price headwinds in recent years had led BHP to tighten its belt, and on Tuesday it said it had achieved productivity gains and cost cuts of $1.3 billion for the reporting period.

+“The broad result was under consensus, so a little disappointing, but certainly the absolute numbers compared to 2016 are very good,” Fat Prophets resources analyst David Lennox told AFP.